Learning Market Making with Closing Auctions: Numerical Simulations

-\paragraph{Financial insights.} We observe that the inventory of the market maker decays to $0$ during the continuous phase, and becomes negative at the clearing time of the auction, as the order of the market taker is executed.
+\paragraph{Financial Insights} We observe that the inventory of the market maker decays to $0$ during the continuous phase, and becomes negative at the clearing time of the auction, as the order of the market taker is executed.
 This is illustrated by the plot of $E_t$: many orders are executed during the continuous phase, while only one single volume is executed at the end of the auction phase.
 The estimated clearing price $H_t^\cl$ is very stable during the continuous phase.
 It becomes more variable during the auction phase, as one approaches the clearing time, so more information is available.
+Furthermore, Figure \ref{fig:cancel-eval} shows that cancellations accumulate towards the end of the auction.
+This suggests that the agent continuously refines his order towards the end of the closing auction, once increasingly more information is available.
 Finally, the auction allows the agent to obtain important rewards.
-While these rewards are fictive before the clearing time, even the final reward is very important (the largest reward recorder during the episode) and effectively shows that the closing auction is useful to generate reward.
+Noticeably, the fictive rewards are important in the cumulative reward, albeit no volume is executed.
+The RL methods under considerations gain nearly all of their edge over the benchmarks from the fictive reward, as the benchmarks do not/barely post an order during the auction, as Figure \ref{fig:reward_decomp_syn} suggests.
+Although fictive, these rewards can be viewed as rebates by the exchange for providing liquidity and are therefore not to be ignored.
+Developing a theoretical benchmark for optimal market making on a closing auction is left for future work, as this work suggests a numerical approach to the problem.